Panjab University

-Panjab University (PU) is an Indian collegiate public state university located in Chandigarh.
+Panjab University (PU) is a collegiate public state university located in Chandigarh, India.
 Funded through both State and Union governments, it is considered a state university.
 It traces its origins to the University of the Punjab in Lahore, which was founded in 1882.
-After the partition of India, the university was established on October 1, 1947, and called East Punjab University.
-Initially housed primarily at a cantonment in Solan, it later relocated to a newly built campus in Chandigarh, and was renamed Panjab University.
+After the partition of India, the university was established on 1 October 1947, and called East Punjab University.
+Initially headquartered at a cantonment in Solan with teaching departments scattered across northern India, it later relocated to a newly built self-contained campus in sector 14, Chandigarh, and was renamed Panjab University.
+It is accredited by NAAC A++ grade.